Atticus29/pcc_biology_112/README.md

 ---
 ### Lab Instruction Materials

-- Biology 112 Laboratory Manual, Rock Creek TODO 2017-2018.
+- Biology 112 Laboratory Manual, Rock Creek Fall 2019.
 This manual is meant to be written in; a new copy is required.

 ---
 ### Class Times and Locations